pieberer/Pop-Up-Blocker-old/README.md

 This is the older version of Pop Up Blocker.
 I had trouble with installing Gradle so ended up making new repo.
 Yes there's probably a way to just... well yeah but I don't give a fuck.
 If it works it works

 *Never say that again.
 Especially in programming.*

+actually now that i think about it you're supposed to say that, "if it works it works"